Ripper53/snowflake-connector/snowflake-connector/README.md

 You must pass the paths to your private and public key.

 ## Dev Setup
-Add your public and private key under a folder, and feed the paths into `SnowflakeConnector`
+Add your public and private key under a folder, and feed the paths into `SnowflakeConnector`.

-Point `environment_variables/local/snowflake_private_key_path.txt` to your private key by changing its contents to: `./environment_variables/local/rsa_key.p8`

-Point `environment_variables/local/snowflake_public_key_path.txt` to your public key: `./environment_variables/local/rsa_key.pub`

-**Make sure to ignore the `environment_variables` directory.
+**Make sure to ignore the keys.
 You do not want to commit your keys to a repository.**

 ## How it Works
 Below example is not tested, but you get the gist: